CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mime-message-properties.md

 time that you first added them to the message queue.

-If you do not want an email to be delivered after a certain time, all you need to do is add the `maxdelivertime` property.
-You can do so by adding an `x-mq-maxdelivertime` header to the message:
+If you do not want an email to be delivered after a certain time, all you need to do is add the `x-mq-maxdelivertime` header to the message:

 ````
 x-mq-maxdelivertime: 2016-02-10 00:00:00